tomflannaghan/proxy-switcher/README.md

 proxy-switcher
 ==============

 A Gnome Shell Extension to switch the proxy mode between the pre-defined modes "none", "manual" and "automatic".
-The extension adds a menu to the aggregate menu bar (i.e. the main menu bar) directly below the network section like this:
+The extension adds a button with dropdown to select the proxy mode to the Quick Menu like so:

 ![Screenshot](screenshot.png)